damu1000/Uintah/README.md

 ### Run

-#There are two examples - solvertest1.ups and RMCRT_ML_solvertest.ups: solvertest1 is a lapace equation built within Uintah and solved using Hypre.
-RMCRT_ML_solvertest is a dummy combination of the RMCRT task within Uintah followed by solvertest1.
+#There are two examples - solvertest1.ups and RMCRT_bm1_DO_solvertest.ups: solvertest1 is a lapace equation built within Uintah and solved using Hypre.
+RMCRT_bm1_DO_solvertest is a dummy combination of the RMCRT task within Uintah followed by solvertest1.
 cd ../work_dir
 #copy both input spec files:
 cp ../uintah_src/src/StandAlone/inputs/Examples/solvertest1.ups ./
-cp ../uintah_src/src/StandAlone/inputs/Examples/RMCRT_ML_solvertest.ups ./
+cp ../uintah_src/src/StandAlone/inputs/Examples/RMCRT_bm1_DO_solvertest.ups ./

 #modify both input files as follows:
 #1.
 Ensure ups file has: &lt;outputTimestepInterval&gt;0&lt;/outputTimestepInterval&gt; and &lt;checkpoint cycle = "0" interval = "0"/&gt;.
 This will turn off the exporting of the output to the disk.
 Keep the output on if changes made within Uintah or Hypre are to be tested.
 #2.
 Update &lt;resolution&gt; and &lt;patches&gt; as needed. &lt;resolution&gt; is the total number of cells within the domain and &lt;patches&gt; gives the nuber patches in three dimensions. e.g. if &lt;resolution&gt; is set to [128,128,128] and &lt;patches&gt; is set to [4,4,4], then there will 64 patches in total (4 in each dimension) and each patch will have the size [128/4,128/4,128/4] i.e. 32 cubed.
 #3.
-RMCRT_ML_solvertest.ups has two levels of the mesh.
+RMCRT_bm1_DO_solvertest.ups has two levels of the mesh.
 Each level has its own resolution settings.
 The thumb rule is to reduce fine level (level 1) resolution by a factor of 4 while setting coarse level (level 0) resolution.
 #4.
 Adjust max_Timesteps and maxiterations to the required value.

 #The following examples are to occupy 64 cores on a KNL node: